Charge conservation in spin torque oscillators leads to a self-induced torque: Introduction

-In this work we show that the charge conservation in spin torque oscillators gives rise to a previously-overlooked self-induced torque, modifying the LLGS equation.
+In this work we show that imposing charge conservation in spin torque oscillators gives rise to a previously-overlooked self-induced torque, modifying the LLGS equation.
 This self-induced torque leads to qualitatively important corrections to the precession frequency and power and should thus be included in the description of the magnetization dynamics in spin torque oscillators.
+Given the fact that charge conservation is not easily violated, we believe the self-induced torque in this work to be of importance in a wide range of systems.

 We consider a magnetic double tunnel junction as shown in Fig.~\ref{fig:system}, where a metallic nanomagnet is tunnel-coupled to two leads, one of which is also a magnet but with a fixed magnetization.
 The magnetization of the nanomagnet is dynamic and its angular dynamics are described by the LLGS equation.
 We treat the magnetization as a single macrospin with constant magnitude and include the Gilbert damping enhancement \cite{tserkovnyakEnhancedGilbertDamping2002} and a Slonczewski torque \cite{slonczewskiCurrentdrivenExcitationMagnetic1996,slonczewskiCurrentsTorquesPolarization2005,slonczewskiTheoryVoltagedrivenCurrent2007}.
 Applying a voltage over the system drives a spin-polarized current into the nanomagnet, which exerts a torque on its magnetization that can drive it into a precession \cite{slavinNonlinearAutoOscillatorTheory2009,kimChapterFourSpinTorque2012,chenSpinTorqueSpinHallNanoOscillators2016}.